isomerpages/nyp-sirs/_services/1i-sgus-programme.md

 <img src="images-2021/Services-CareerServices-SGUS-Overview.png" style="width:100%;">

 <p>The SGUS Programme administered by the Singapore Institute of Retail Studies (SIRS) is a 6 months full-time training programme designed to help Singapore Citizens and Singapore Permanent Residents (PRs) to upskill and reskill themselves with industry-relevant skills and knowledge, to boost their employability to take on new or enhanced job opportunities in the retail and new sectors as the economy recovers.
-The programme operates on a Train-and-Place model, where trainees receive career advisory, guidance and employment placement assistance from SIRS at no cost.
+The programme operates on a Train-and-Place model, where trainees receive career advisory, guidance and employment placement assistance from SIRS at no cost.</p>

-Besides strengthening skills portfolio for enhanced competitiveness and employability, trainees can also establish a strong support network among peers and industry professionals. </p>
+<p>Besides strengthening skills portfolio for enhanced competitiveness and employability, trainees can also establish a strong support network among peers and industry professionals.</p>

 <h4>How Can Trainees Benefit?</h4>